 The Workman’s History of Calcium Chloride Testing (F1869)

-Concrete floor installers began using the Calcium Chloride moisture test back in the early 1940s to conclude when a new concrete slab was fit for floor coverings.
-Over decades, Calcium Chloride gained industry acceptance as a practical standard.
-Although builders continue to use the Calcium Chloride moisture test, post-installation moisture problems eventually redefined it as a test method worthy of scrutiny.
+Concrete floor installers began using the calcium chloride (CaCl) moisture test back in the early 1940s to conclude when a new concrete slab was fit for floor coverings.
+Over decades, CaCl gained industry acceptance as a practical standard.
+Although builders continue to use the CaCl moisture test, post-installation moisture problems eventually redefined it as a test method worthy of scrutiny.

 Moisture Vapor Emissions